OpenEvalProject/evals/manuscripts/elife-84387/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/84387/elife-84387-fig2-v2.jpg)

 **Figure 2.:** (A) Top, synaptic response in control conditions to an input frequency that increases and decreases symmetrically, from 6.7 to 25 Hz, as denoted by the pulses, labeled stim.
 Bottom, Raster plot of multiple trials repeated at the same stimulation intensity.
 (B) Same as A during superfusion of 2 µM CCh.
 A and B are from the same neuron, and at the same stimulation intensity.
 Diamonds in A and B point to a longer EPSP decay time in the presence of CCh.
 (C) Summary data of the adaptation index for synaptic ramps, before and during CCh.
 (D) Summary data of the average EPSP amplitude measured during trials where the cells did not fire in response to the first stimulus pulse, before and during CCh.
 In both cases, open circles connected by gray lines represent indices for individual cells; black squares with error bars represent group averages ± SEM *** p<0.0005, ** p=0.002, paired t-test.
 Red dotted lines in the panels on the left mark the middle of the synaptic stimulation.
-Source data in "Figure 2—source data 1".Figure 2—source data 1.
+Source data in "Figure 2—source data 1".

 Carbachol is often used to more easily study cholinergic signaling in biological tissues, because it is not susceptible to hydrolysis by acetylcholinesterase, which is preserved and active in hippocampal slices (Avignone and Cherubini, 1999).
 To verify that the effects of the endogenous neuromodulator were comparable to those of its synthetic analog, we repeated the experiments in Figure 1 with different concentrations of acetylcholine.
 In this and all following sets of experiments, the amplitude of current injection was adjusted for each cell and condition to produce peak frequencies between 10 and 25 Hz as described above.
 Acetylcholine caused a depolarization of the Vm in a dose-dependent manner.
 As before, we compensated for this depolarization by injecting hyperpolarizing current to restore the initial Vm (Figure 3).
 Like carbachol, acetylcholine shifted the center of mass of firing to later in the ramp, albeit to a more moderate degree (Figure 3A–D).
 A one-way repeated measures ANOVA was carried out to determine if there was an effect on the adaptation index of three concentrations of ACh within the same neurons.
 The assumption of sphericity was violated, so a Greenhouse-Geisser correction was applied (ε=0.574).
 There was a significant effect of ACh on the adaptation index, plotted in Figure 3E (control 0.35±0.04; 2 μM ACh 0.14±0.04; 10 μM ACh 0.00±0.06; 15 μM ACh –0.02±0.06; F(1.722, 20.665)=44.360; p<0.0005, n=13).
 Bonferroni-adjusted post hoc tests demonstrated significant differences between the control condition and all concentrations of ACh (all comparisons p<0.0005), and between the lowest concentration and the subsequent higher concentrations (for 2 µM compared to 10 µM, p=0.001; for 2 µM compared to 15 µM, p=0.01).
 There was not a significant difference between 10 µM and 15 µM ACh.
 Due to likely degradation via acetylcholinesterase, we speculate that the actual concentration in the slices is lower than the applied one.
 CCh is not susceptible to degradation by acetylcholinesterase, and its concentration, which in our experiments is markedly lower than that used in many studies on cholinergic modulation of neuronal activity (Bland et al., 1988; Fisahn et al., 1998; Knauer et al., 2013), is therefore more consistent, which may explain the more pronounced shift in spiking in Figure 1 as compared to Figure 3.
 Nonetheless, our results with ACh suggest that there are concentration-dependent effects of the endogenous neuromodulator on firing rate adaptation.
 Fluctuations in ACh levels could therefore have implications for the firing of a place cell within its place field.

 ![Figure 3.](https://cdn.elifesciences.org/articles/84387/elife-84387-fig3-v2.jpg)

 **Figure 3.:** (A) Voltage trace recorded in the soma for a two second triangular current ramp injected in the soma in control.
 Current traces and instantaneous frequency plots are just below the voltage traces.
 (B–D) Same as A, during superfusion with 2 µM ACh (B), 10 µM ACh (C), and 15 µM ACh (D).
 A through D are from the same cell.
 (E) Summary data of the adaptation index for control and the three concentrations of ACh, applied in order of increasing concentration (n=13).
 Open circles connected by gray lines represent indices for individual cells over all four conditions.
 Black squares with error bars represent group averages ± SEM. *** p<0.0005, ** p=0.001, * p=0.01, one-way repeated measures ANOVA with a Greenhouse-Geisser correction and post hoc pairwise comparisons with a Bonferroni adjustment.
 Red dotted lines in the panels on the left mark the middle of the current injection ramp.
-Source data in "Figure 3—source data 1".Figure 3—source data 1.
+Source data in "Figure 3—source data 1".

-## Cholinergic-associated shift in the timing of firing during the ramp is mediated by TRPM4 channels
+### Cholinergic-associated shift in the timing of firing during the ramp is mediated by TRPM4 channels

 An increase in firing on the down-ramp compared to the up-ramp induced by cholinergic activation could result from (1) a decrease in an outward current and/or (2) an increase in an inward current.
 The cascade of events that follow cholinergic activation in these neurons includes the suppression of a number of outward currents (Halliwell and Adams, 1982; Hoffman and Johnston, 1998; Buchanan et al., 2010; Giessel and Sabatini, 2010), some of which are also involved in firing rate adaptation (Stocker et al., 1999; Gu et al., 2005; Pedarzani et al., 2005; Otto et al., 2006; Chen et al., 2014).
 Although the SK channel clearly contributes to adaptation when the dendrites are stimulated at high frequency (>50 Hz; Combe et al., 2018), we have previously examined the contribution of small-conductance calcium-activated potassium (SK) current, M-type potassium current, and A-type potassium current with respect to the asymmetric firing in response to symmetric current ramps (Upchurch et al., 2022).
 We found that, in the relatively low range of firing frequencies evoked by this type of stimulation, the adaptation induced by these K+ currents (including SK) does not play a role in shifting action potentials to earlier times during the ramp.
 However, cholinergic activation has also been shown to activate a non-specific inward cationic current, ICAN, that is thought to be carried by certain TRP channels (Guinamard et al., 2010; Reboreda et al., 2011).
 Flufenamic acid (FFA) has been shown to block a variety of TRP channels in hippocampal neurons (Partridge and Valenzuela, 2000) and elsewhere (Guinamard et al., 2013).
 After observing the typical response to CCh, responses to symmetric ramps were recorded while FFA (100 µM) was applied along with CCh (Figure 4A and B).
 FFA shifted most action potentials back to the up-ramp as shown in the examples in Figure 4A1–A3 and B1–B3, effectively reversing the shift triggered by CCh.
 The differences in adaptation index across the three conditions were found to be significantly different by repeated measures ANOVA in both somatic recordings (control 0.35±0.05, CCh –0.36±0.09, CCh + FFA 0.25±0.06; F(2,16) = 65.835; p<0.0005; n=9; Figure 4A4) and dendritic recordings (control 0.52±0.02, CCh –0.54±0.11, CCh + FFA 0.20±0.08; F(2,16) = 60.680; p<0.0005; n=9; Figure 4B4).
 Bonferroni-adjusted pairwise comparisons indicated that for somatic recordings, the differences were significantly different between control and CCh (p<0.0005), and between CCh and CCh + FFA (p<0.0005), but not between control and CCh + FFA (p=0.43).
 For dendritic recordings, the differences were significantly different between control and CCh (p<0.0005), CCh and CCh + FFA (p<0.0005), and control and CCh + FFA (p=0.02).
 In most cases, the adaptation index reverted to a positive value with the application of FFA from a negative value in CCh alone, and in all cases was closer to the control value with FFA than with CCh alone.
 The failure of the adaptation index to return to control values in FFA may reflect an incomplete block of TRP channels or an additional effect of CCh.
 Overall, these data suggest that the shift in the center of mass of firing to later along the ramp that is associated with cholinergic activity is due, in large part, to activation of TRP channels.

 ![Figure 4.](https://cdn.elifesciences.org/articles/84387/elife-84387-fig4-v2.jpg)

 **Figure 4.:** (A) Somatic recordings for a two second triangular current ramp injected in the soma in control (A1), CCh (2 µM) (A2), and CCh + FFA (100 µM) (A3) applied subsequently to the same cell.
 Current traces and instantaneous frequency plots are just below the voltage traces.
 Summary data (A4) of the adaptation index for control, CCh, and CCh + FFA (n=9).
 (B) Same as in A, but for dendritic injection and recordings.
 Summary data (B4) of the adaptation index for control, CCh, and CCh + FFA (n=9).
 Open circles connected by gray lines represent indices for individual cells, over all three treatments.
 Black squares with error bars represent group averages ± SEM.
 (C) Somatic recordings for a two second triangular current ramp injected in the soma in control (C1), CCh (2 µM) (C2), and CCh + SKF96365 (50 µM) (C3) applied subsequently to the same cell.
 Current traces and instantaneous frequency plots are just below voltage traces.
 Red dotted line marks the middle of the ramp.
 Summary data (C4) of the adaptation index for control, CCh, and CCh + SKF96365 (n=8).
 (D) Same as in C, but for dendritic injection and recordings.
 Summary data (D4) of the adaptation index for control, CCh, and CCh + SKF96365 (n=8). *** p<0.0005, ** p=0.001, * p=0.02, n.s. not significant, one-way repeated measures ANOVA and post hoc pairwise comparisons with a Bonferroni adjustment.
-Source data in "Figure 4—source data 1".Figure 4—source data 1.
+Source data in "Figure 4—source data 1".

 The TRPC subfamily has been implicated as being responsible for ICAN in some neurons and is thought to be activated by elements downstream of muscarinic acetylcholine receptor activation (Putney, 2005), which makes it an attractive candidate, mechanistically, for this cholinergic-mediated shift in action potential firing along the depolarizing ramp.
 Cholinergic stimulation of Gq/11-coupled mAChRs results in phospholipase C hydrolysis of membrane constituent phosphatidylinositol 4,5-bisphosphate (PIP2) into inositol 1,4,5-trisphosphate (IP3) and diacylglycerol (DAG).
 IP3 stimulates IP3 receptor (IP3R) associated Ca2+ release from the endoplasmic reticulum, regulating TRPC channel activity via calmodulin (Zhu, 2005), while DAG activates TRPC channels directly (Hofmann et al., 1999; Mederos Y Schnitzler et al., 2018).